technoon-org/technoon.org/lesson_3/tutorial.md

   * Fast-forward merges
   * Non-fast-forward merges with merge commits
   * Merges with conflicts
-* In the next lesson, you'll learn some more powerful (and potentially dangerous!) tools for manipulating commits and branches.
+* In the next lesson, you'll learn how to:
+  1. Make a pull request for your feature branch
-  * In particular, we'll learn how to rebase a feature branch that is conflicting with `main` in order to avoid unnecessary merge commits.
+  2. Rebase a feature branch that is conflicting with `main` in order to avoid unnecessary merge commits.